 The presence of muramic acid, HMG CoA reductase and cholesterol oxidase activity inhibited by antibiotics indicates the presence of bacteria with mevalonate pathway.
-The bacterial with mevalonate pathway include streptococcus, staphylococcus, actinomycetes, listeria, coxiella and borrelia^[23].
-The bacteria and archaea with mevalonate pathway and cholesterol catabolism had a evolutionarily advantage and constitutes the isoprenoidal clade organism with the archaea evolving into mevalonate pathway gram positive and gram negative organism through horizontal gene transfer of viroidal and virus genes^[24].
-The isoprenoidal clade prokaryotes develop into other groups of prokaryotes via viroidal/virus as well as eukaryotic horizontal gene transfer producing bacterial speciation^[25].
+The bacterial with mevalonate pathway include streptococcus, staphylococcus, actinomycetes, listeria, coxiella and borrelia[23].
+The bacteria and archaea with mevalonate pathway and cholesterol catabolism had a evolutionarily advantage and constitutes the isoprenoidal clade organism with the archaea evolving into mevalonate pathway gram positive and gram negative organism through horizontal gene transfer of viroidal and virus genes[24].
+The isoprenoidal clade prokaryotes develop into other groups of prokaryotes via viroidal/virus as well as eukaryotic horizontal gene transfer producing bacterial speciation[25].
 The RNA viroids and its complementary DNA developed into cholesterol enveloped RNA and DNA viruses like herpes, retrovirus, influenza virus, borna virus, cytomegalo virus and Ebstein Barr virus by recombining with eukaryotic and human genes resulting in viral speciation.
 Bacterial and viral species are ill defined and fuzzy with all of them forming one common genetic pool with frequent horizontal gene transfer and recombination.
-Thus the multi and unicellular eukaryote with its genes serves the purpose of prokaryotic and viral speciation .The multicellular eukaryote developed so that their endosymbiotic archaeal colonies could survive and forage better.
+Thus the multi and unicellular eukaryote with its genes serves the purpose of prokaryotic and viral speciation.
+The multicellular eukaryote developed so that their endosymbiotic archaeal colonies could survive and forage better.
 The multicellular eukaryotes are like bacterial biofilms.
-The archaea and bacteria with a mevalonate pathway uses the extracellular RNA viroids and DNA viroids for quorum sensing and in the generation of symbiotic biofilm like structures which develop into multicellular eukaryotes^[26,27].
+The archaea and bacteria with a mevalonate pathway uses the extracellular RNA viroids and DNA viroids for quorum sensing and in the generation of symbiotic biofilm like structures which develop into multicellular eukaryotes[26,27].
 The endosymbiotic archaea and bacteria with mevalonate pathway still uses the RNA viroids and DNA viroids for the regulation of muticellular eukaryote.
 Pollution is induced by the primitive nanoarchaea and mevalonate pathway bacteria synthesised PAH and methane leading on to redox stress.
-Redox stress leads to sodium potassium ATPase inhibition, inward movement of plasma membrane cholesterol, defective SREBP sensing, increased cholesterol synthesis and nanoarchaeal/ mevalonate pathway bacterial growth^[28].
+Redox stress leads to sodium potassium ATPase inhibition, inward movement of plasma membrane cholesterol, defective SREBP sensing, increased cholesterol synthesis and nanoarchaeal/ mevalonate pathway bacterial growth[28].
 Redox stress leads on to viroidal and archaeal multiplication.
 Redox stress can also lead to HERV reverse transcriptase and integrase expression.
 The noncoding DNA is formed of integrating RNA viroidal complementary DNA and archaea with the integration going on as a continuing event.
 The archaeal pox like dsDNA virus forms evolutionarily the nucleus.
 The integrated viroidal, archaeal and mevalonate pathway bacterial sequences can undergo vertical transmission and can exist as genomic parasites.
 The genomic integrated archaea, mevalonate pathway bacteria and viroids form a genomic reserve of bacteria and viruses which can recombine with human and eukaryotic genes producing bacterial and viral speciation.
-Bacteria and viruses have been related to the pathogenesis of schizophrenia, autism and primary seizure disorder.
-Borrelia, toxoplasma, chlamydia, mycoplasma, retroviruses, herpes virus, influenza virus and borna virus contribute to the neuropathogenesis of schizophrenia.
-Clostridia, rubella virus, influenza virus and borrelia are implicated in autism^[29,30,31].
-Herpes virus is implicated in the pathogenesis of primary seizure disorder.
-The change in the length and grammar of the noncoding region produces eukaryotic speciation and individuality32.
-Changes in the length of noncoding region can lead onto disorders of consciousness like schizophrenia33.
-The human endogenous retroviruses and change in the length and grammar of the noncoding region has been described in schizophrenia.
-The integration of nanoarchaea, mevalonate pathway prokaryotes and viroids in to the eukaryotic and human genome produces a chimera which can multiply producing biofilm like multicellular structures having a mixed archaeal, viroidal, prokaryotic and eukaryotic characters which is a regression from the multicellular eukaryotic tissue.
-This results in a new neuronal, metabolic, immune and tissue phenotype leading to human diseases like schizophrenia, autism and primary seizure disorder.
-The microchimeras formed can lead to polyploidy.
-Neuronal polyploidy and microchimeras have been described in schizophrenia and autism.
+Bacteria and viruses have been related to the pathogenesis of malignancy.
+Toll receptor activation has been related to malignant transformation.
+Chlamydia, mycoplasma and acid fast bacteria as well as ebstein barr virus and retroviruses have been related to the pathogenesis of lymphomas.
+Staphylococcus has been related to carcinoma of the breast.
+Herpes viruses have been related to multiple myeloma[29,30,31,32].
+The change in the length and grammar of the noncoding region produces eukaryotic speciation and individuality[33].
+Changes in the length of noncoding region especially human endogenous retroviruses can lead onto lymphomas, teratocarcinomas and other malignancies[34].
+The integration of nanoarchaea, mevalonate pathway prokaryotes and viroids in to the eukaryotic and human genome produces a chimera which can multiply producing biofilm like multicellular structures having a mixed archaeal, viroidal, prokaryotic and eukaryotic characters which is a regression from the multicellular eukaryotic tissue This results in a new neuronal, metabolic, immune and tissue phenotype leading to malignant transformation.
+The microchimeras formed can lead to polyploidy and neoplastic changes.